jbx-protocol/juice-docs/docs/dev/README.md

 - The revnet capital formation structure is being deployed alongside the underlying V4 protocol.
 Revnets are expressed using the Juicebox V4 framework.

-- Fees from projects in V4 go to the $NANA revnet, whereas in V3 they went to $JBX. $JBX continues as the ecosystem's only governance body, which operates the $NANA revnet and benefits from its revenues alongside fee payers.
+- Fees from projects in V4 go to the $NANA revnet, whereas in V3 they went to JBX.
+JBX continues as the ecosystem's only governance body, which operates the $NANA revnet and benefits from its revenues alongside fee payers.

 #### Changes in Juicebox V3